 .

-As an artist, my greatest influence comes from nature and human behavior.
-I find my surroundings to be an invaluable teacher, and my intention is to communicate my reflections and perceptions through the sensitivity that art offers.
+As an artist, my greatest influences come from nature and human behavior.
+I find an invaluable teacher in my surroundings, and my intention is to communicate my reflections and perceptions through the sensitivity that art offers.

-I see the world as a place that deserves to be cared for and respected, and I consider human beings as beings who need to learn to be kind not only to our environment but also to each other, despite our differences of opinion and perspective.
-My goal is to articulate a vision in which the world's injustices serve as a warning, an opportunity to change our collective direction.
+I see the world as a place that deserves to be cared for and respected, and I consider human beings as beings who need to learn to be kind not only to our environment, but also to each other, despite our differences of opinion and perspective.
+My goal is to articulate a vision in which the injustices of the world serve as a warning, an opportunity to change our collective course.

-My primary language is expressed through ceramics and textiles, disciplines that have historically been considered less relevant compared to other art forms.
-Through these practices, I seek to highlight their intrinsic value and their ability to be an integral part of contemporary conceptual art.
-My work invites us to reevaluate the role of art and understand how beauty and functionality can coexist and communicate in meaningful ways.
+My primary artistic language is expressed through ceramics and textiles, disciplines that have historically been considered less important compared to other art forms.
+Through these practices, I seek to highlight their intrinsic value and their capacity to be an integral part of contemporary conceptual art.
+My work invites a reevaluation of the role of art and an understanding of how beauty and functionality can coexist and communicate in meaningful ways.

-Through my work, I seek to understand nature and emotions as a space that connects us all as human beings.
-In this context, the barriers of differences, borders, and inequalities dissipate.
-I firmly believe that by finding this connection, we can bridge the gap between us and work toward a more supportive and understanding world.
+Through my work, I strive to understand nature and emotions as a space that connects us all as human beings.
+In this context, the barriers of differences, borders, and inequalities dissolve.
+I firmly believe that by finding this connection, we can bridge the gap between us and work toward a more compassionate and understanding world.

-Creating artistic pieces is a journey that gives me profound satisfaction.
+Creating artwork is a journey that brings me profound satisfaction.
 This process involves moments of sacrifice, research, and challenges that foster personal and professional growth.
 Each piece is a learning experience in itself, a testament to the constant evolution we undergo and the new experiences that shape us.

 My passion for sewing, ceramics, design, and drawing is intertwined with my identity, defining me as an artist and as a person.
-I firmly believe in the need to maintain a balance between personal and professional life, as this harmony is essential for living a life of integrity and authenticity.
+I firmly believe in the need to maintain consistency between personal and professional life, as this harmony is essential for living a fulfilling and authentic life.

 In this artistic journey, my hope is that my works will not only be a means of expression, but also a catalyst for reflection and dialogue, inviting others to join in this commitment to care for and respect the world we share.